terripietka/PixToPalette/README.md

 ## **Overview**

 PixToPalette is a Shiny application that allows users to upload an image and generate a custom color palette based on the dominant colors in the image.
-By using k-means clustering, the app identifies the key colors in the image, providing a versatile tool for designers, data scientists, and anyone who needs a tailored color scheme.
+By using k-means clustering, the app identifies the key colors in the image, providing a versatile tool for anyone who needs a tailored color scheme - whether the application be graphic design, informatics or interior design.
 Users can select the number of colors they want in their palette, ensuring flexibility for various use cases.
+Hex codes can be easily exported for use or results can be downloaded as a PDF.

 ### **Inspiration**